MDAMI/better-x/README.md

 ## Project Status

 The project has currently implmented all endpoints except for getting paginated tweets.
 I had attempted to use materialized recursive views in order to do the work of determining whether a tweet could be accessed by a particular group of users up front, in order to make user experience as smooth as possible.
 However, TypeORM does not support the creation of recursive views, which I discovered too late into the time box allocated to this assignment.
 Given more time, we could set up the recursive view as a migration so that it was still accessible from within the Typescript.
+We would also create an index on the date_created column to be able to quickly sort and paginate the tweets.
 The views can be found below for posterities sake.

 ```postgres
 WITH RECURSIVE tweet_list (tweet_id, effective_permission) AS (